mixer/wsabi/readme.md

 ## License

-This software is MIT licensed, copyright 2015 by Beam LLC.
+This software is MIT licensed, copyright 2016 by Beam Interactive, Inc.

 #### Why the name?